Corinth

 Look at the start of verse 8 again.

-Once Crispus had been converted, and was obviously now on Paul’s side, I guess he could no longer remain as synagogue leader, and so was replaced by a man called Sosthenes (see later!).
+Once Crispus had been converted, and was obviously now on Paul’s side, I guess he could no longer remain as synagogue leader, and so was replaced by a man called Sosthenes (who we will shortly meet again).

 Read Acts 18:9-17